paulinanowacka/angular-project-booking-flight-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Installation

+Run `npm install` for project installation.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Login component

+If you want to login during testing please use example user's data contained in users.ts, or simply `login: example1@example.com` `password: 1`.

 ## Code scaffolding